SantiRodas/GRUPO-BANCARIO/README.md

-# Grupo bancario
+# Banking group

-Este programa funcional permite agregar, buscar y eliminar diferentes elementos como bancos, sucursales, clientes, servicios y cuentas.
-Ademas, tambien liquida a los empleados con todas las implementaciones de la ley, dando la opcion de prestar un dinero maximo tomando en cuenta su salario mensual.
+This functional program allows you to add, search and delete different elements such as banks, branches, clients, services and accounts.
+In addition, it also liquidates employees with all the implementations of the law, giving the option of lending a maximum money taking into account their monthly salary.

-## Requisitos del programa
+## Program requirements

-- Software de Java instalado.
+- Java software installed.
-- Eclipse funcional.
+- Eclipse functional.
 - JavaFx

-## Utilizar el programa
+## Use the program

-- Clonar el repositorio
+- Clone the repository
-- Acceder a la carpeta "Entrega 3"
+- Access the folder "Delivery 3"
-- Importar el proyecto "Codigo final" en Eclipse
+- Import the project "Final code" in Eclipse
-- Ejecutar la clase Main del paquete application
+- Execute the Main class of the application package

-## Etapas de construccion
+## Stages of construction

-1. Analisis :
+1. Analysis:

 * https://github.com/SantiRodas/GRUPO-BANCARIO/blob/master/ENTREGA%201/RODAS_Y_RIVERA.pdf

-2. Diseño :
+2. Design:

 * https://github.com/SantiRodas/GRUPO-BANCARIO/blob/master/ENTREGA%202/Diagrama%20de%20clases.pdf

 * https://github.com/SantiRodas/GRUPO-BANCARIO/blob/master/ENTREGA%202/RODAS_Y_RIVERA.pdf

-## Pruebas unitarias
+## Unit tests

-Se tiene implementado Test en las siguientes clases:
+Test is implemented in the following classes:

 1. BancoTest